StewAlexander-com/NetVendor/README.md

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.

-## Major Updates
-Recent significant changes to NetVendor:

-### March 31, 2025
+Key Features by Commit:
-- Added interactive dashboard visualizations with sample data
+- Interactive dashboard visualizations with sample data [c371673]
-- Improved README with visual examples and better formatting
-- Added Windows-specific runtime commands for PowerShell users
+- Windows-specific runtime commands for PowerShell users [9aee20e]
-- Enhanced documentation of pre-seeded cache functionality

-### March 27, 2025
-- Clarified tool's scope to analyze all network devices
-- Updated documentation to focus on network administrators
-- Improved Getting Started section with clearer instructions
+- Pre-seeded cache with 53,000+ vendor entries [c000646]
-- Enhanced Quick Navigation for better user experience
+- Enhanced documentation and Quick Navigation [a1e928c]